 Narcotic pain medication will be prescribed for use, if needed, after you leave the hospital in limited amounts.
 Try to wean down/off as soon as you are able.
-Use acetaminophen (Tylenol) and/or anti-inflammatories (ibuprofen or Aleve) as main medications for pain control as/if appropriate.
+Use acetaminophen (Tylenol) and/or anti-inflammatories (Ibuprofen or Aleve) as main medications for pain control as/if appropriate.
 Add the narcotic medication for additional pain control if needed.
 It can help to stagger your pain medications.
 If a refill of medication is needed, please call the office during regular business hours, Monday-Friday 8:00 a.m. to 5:00 p.m.
-In general, refills will not be made after hours or on the weekends.
+In general, refills will not be made after hours or on weekends as they need to be picked up.
 Please plan ahead.